kenken64/NUSISS-DevOpsEng/workshop/workshop6.md

 successful or if it has failed

 ## Optional Workshop
-Only attempt this if you have completed the workshop.
+Only attempt this if you have completed the above workshop.
 * Delete the release branch when you have successfully published the front end application.
 * Perform static code analysis